logwet/logmod/README.md

 ## Utilities

-### Spawner info
+### Spawner Simulation

 ![spawner_info](assets/spawner_info.png)

+A near completely accurate simulation of in game spawner behaviour and spawn statistics.

 This is useful for testing and evaluating different blaze bedding/mining techniques.
-The info is calculated and displayed just _before_ a spawn attempt is made, and is done on a pixel (1/16th of a block) resolution.
+The info is calculated and displayed just _before_ a spawn attempt is made, and simulations are done on a pixel (1/16th of a block) resolution.

-The green text displays the chance of spawning x number of blazes and the average number of blazes that will spawn based on the configuration of blocks around the spawner.
-The gold text is this including the impact of existing blazes within the spawner bounding box and collisions with the hitboxes of any entities and fluids.
+The green text displays the chance of spawning x number of blazes and the average number of blazes that will spawn based on the configuration of blocks, entities, fluid and lighting around the spawner.

-Look at the green info to determine how well your blaze bedding/block breaking is working, look at the gold info to get a more accurate idea of what exactly happening.
+Note that this accounts for everything, including the hitboxes of entities (including the player's hitbox) and the presence of nearby blazes preventing spawn attempts.
+It also accounts for the impact of multiple spawns in one cycle taking away potential spawning spaces thanks to a clever forecasting algorithm by Sharpieman20.

 ## Setup